 Popular Electronics was published from October 1954 through April 1985.
-As time permits, I will be glad to scan articles
+All copyrights (if any) are hereby acknowledged.

-taking flying lessons, I used to enjoy watching the Civil Air Patrol run through its exercises at Lee Airport, in Edgewater,
+Civil Air Patrol run through its exercises at Lee Airport, in Edgewater,

 Maryland.
 For some reason, I never bothered to look into joining.
 I

 Lackland AFB, Texas, there were a couple guys in my squadron who had

 been long-time members of the CAP and guess what?
 They only had to spend

 processing, take a few of the classroom sessions, get shots, examinations,

 leaving for technical school, they got to sew a stripe onto their shirtsleeves

 as an Airman 1st Class.
 High school ROTC guys got to do the same thing.

 to check it out if you're planning on joining.